xdvom03/klaus/README.md

 # What is this?

-Klaus is a project for the "maturita" exam from IT at Gymnázium Jana Keplera concerning Bayesian text classification and semantic search.
+A text classification system that allows you to define a hierarchy of classes, classify text within it, and search the Internet for sites belonging to a given class.

+# Status

+Klaus was a project for the *maturita* exam from IT at Gymnázium Jana Keplera.
+It was finished on April 7th, 2021, and defended on April 21st, 2021.
+It may see some further changes; I would particularly like to translate the documentation to English and to make the code friendlier (better tests & documentation).
+I also hope to find the project useful in practice, in which case it will get periodically updated as I build a web directory.

 # Dependencies

 SBCL, wish.
 Both available through APT.
+I recommend using Linux as the Windows install process is more convoluted and fragile.

 # How to use?

 Download files.
-Extract a release (preferrably 7-4-2021) and run the executable.
+Extract a release (preferrably the latest one going by the release name (DD-MM-YYYY)) and run the executable.
 For building from source, see the documentation.

 # Caveat emptor
 There is no guarantee of a working state.
 There are known missing features in the code.
-The graphical library means that the interface can be idiosyncratic.
-The program *should not* crash, but errors might pop up.
-Usually, they can be dismissed.
+The graphical interface can be... idiosyncratic.
+The program *should not* crash except in documented cases (trying to load a non-text file).
 Don't panic.
 Refer to issues, but also beware of *unknown* bugs.
-The system has only been fully tested on Ubuntu.
-On Windows, building from source is necessary, which can be problematic because the compilers are fragile.

-Data provided may not be sufficient for well-defined classes, nor may the class system be entirely sound.
+The attached class hierarchy is WIP: incomplete, at times strangely subclassed.